 Its possible that you will get over one Col on a standard chain set, and maybe the second, however the third and the fourth in the same day?
 For example lets have a look at the 2016 Etape du Tour.
 The route from Megeve to Morzine is over 4000M of climbing over 146KM.
 There is hardly a flat piece of road on the whole route.
 Now the direction does take you over the easier side of both the Aravis and the Colombiere and you may think what was Mike on about?
 I could have used my standard set up.
 However when you reach the Ramaz and finally the Joux Plane on a standard chainset you will be grinding your gearing as your cadence drops to 40 rpm with your legs screaming.
 Trust me.
 The only rider to have successfully ridden with a standard chainset on one of our trips was an elite rider from Team Isle of Man who had Mark Cavendish as a team mate in the Delhi Commonwealth Games road race!

 Make your ride enjoyable!

-Isn't great when you look down at your back cassette and see that you have one last cog left?
-Very few of us can pedal a cadence like Chris Froome, however we will continue to recommend a full compact with a cassette up to 30 or 32 at the back.
+Isn't it great when you look down at your back cassette and see that you have one last cog left?
+Very few of us can pedal a cadence like Chris Froome, however it will certainly help you with a cassette up to 30 or 32 at the back.

 You are coming to cycle the Alps to enjoy it...... not endure it.